© Royal Russia. 03 March, 2014

 Included in our Summer 2013 issue are the following full-length articles:

 The Coronation of Emperor Alexander III

-- A first-hand account of the ceremonies marking the coronation of Emperor Alexander III at Moscow on 27th May [O.S.
+- An eye-witness account of the ceremonies marking the coronation of Emperor Alexander III at Moscow on 27th May [O.S.
 15th], 1883.
-Richly illustrated with full-page reproductions from the coronation album.
+Richly illustrated with reproductions from the coronation album.

 My Russia: The Children's Island at Tsarskoye Selo

-- Located in the Alexander Park, the Children's Island is often overlooked by visitors to Tsarskoye Selo.
-This article explores the history of this unique folly built for the children of Emperor Nicholas I. Illustrated with photographs by Paul Gilbert.
+- Located in the Alexander Park, the Children's Island and Pavilion is often overlooked by visitors to Tsarskoye Selo.
+This article explores the history and future of this unique folly built for the children of Emperor Nicholas I. Includes photographs by the author, Paul Gilbert.

 The Museum of Imperial Court Carriages

-plus, these articles by Russian and British historians:
+plus, these articles by Russian and foreign historians:

 Plus 2 collections of rare and vintage photographs: